staxrip/staxrip/Docs/Usage/Commands.md

 ### StartNewInstance

-Launches a new instance of StaxRip
+Launches a new instance of StaxRip.

 ### StartSmartCrop